Stock Sales By Leaders At Coronavirus Testing Company Raise Legal Concerns

 But in a blog post weeks later, the organization clarified that pledge, stating that what began as a "volunteer effort" later involved "commercial terms."

-"In countries where we have been evaluated against other tests, we have consistently and repeatedly achieved 100% clinical sensitivity and specificity," said Chief Science Officer Brent Satterfield in a press release on May 1, referencing two measures of testing accuracy, "and you can't do better than that."
+"In countries where we have been evaluated against other tests, we have consistently and repeatedly achieved 100% clinical sensitivity and specificity," Chief Science Officer Brent Satterfield said in a press release May 1, referencing two measures of testing accuracy, "and you can't do better than that."

 Investors were flocking to the company.
-By mid-May, the company's stock was trading for more than $20 per share, an increase of more than 2,000% compared to the beginning of the year.
+By mid-May, the company's stock was trading for more than $20 per share, an increase of more than 2,000% compared with the beginning of the year.

 Claims of perfect accuracy lead to intense scrutiny